Laura Escudé: Musical style

 Escudé has released music under her own name and under her former moniker "Alluxe".
 Her music fuses avant-garde and classical with live electronica, which she performs using custom LED controllers, vocals, and live violin playing.

-Escudé's production skills have earned her remix commissions from M83, Polica and Mr. Hudson, and her violin playing can be heard on albums by Kanye West, Jay Z, Big Grams, Hit Boy, Sage Francis, Solillaquists of Sound and in EastWest’s Quantum Leap Silk sound library.
+Escudé's production skills have earned her remix commissions from M83, Polica and Mr. Hudson, and her violin playing can be heard on albums by Kanye West, Jay Z, Big Grams, Hit Boy, Sage Francis, Solillaquists of Sound and in EastWest's Quantum Leap Silk sound library.

-As "Alluxe", Escudé opened for the likes of Miguel, Garbage, Machinedrum, Robert Rich and Funkstorung.
+As "Alluxe", Escudé opened for the likes of Miguel, Garbage, Machinedrum, Robert Rich and Funkstörung.
 She has performed with Kiesza, Charli XCX and Iggy Azalea.

 Community

 Escudé is the creator of the Transmute Retreat, which allows live performers to experience accelerated transformation in a healthy, relaxed atmosphere focused on self realization and care.
 In recent years, she has expanded her work in the area of wellness for artists after years of professional touring, and advocates for artists to discover the tools to begin their own transformation in shifting towards a healthy and supportive atmosphere.

-Escudé is widely regarded as “one of the best in the world” in the live music field.
+Escudé is widely regarded as "one of the best in the world" in the live music field.
 She aims to inspire other women and the next generation through women empowerment conferences and speaking engagements, and has been invited to speak at leading music technology institutions such as the University of Southern California and Berklee College of Music.